-At Lady Margaret Primary School, we strive to provide children with a curriculum that is rich in variety of knowledge and experience in school, no matter what their skills and abilities, and regardless of their personal circumstances.
+At Lady Margaret Primary School, we strive to provide pupils with a curriculum that is rich in a variety of knowledge and experience in school, no matter what their skills and abilities, and regardless of their personal circumstances.

-We use high quality text, and have half termly ‘hook’ events linked to topics, to engage learners, impart knowledge and enhance skills.
-Each year group, will have at least six different opportunities to take part in a variety of trips and experiences.
+We use high-quality texts and have half termly ‘hook’ events linked to topics, to engage learners, impart knowledge and enhance skills.
+Each year group will have at least six different opportunities to take part in a variety of trips and experiences.

 How we developed our curriculum